youzunzhi/go2_odometry/README.md

 * `/tf`: The floating base pose estimation
 * `/odometry/filtered`: The same pose estimate with covariances.

-##### go2_odometry/feet_to_odom_inekf.py
-Runs an inverse kinematics calculation on the robot joints to get foot pose.
-It also compute the jacobians to set covariance matrix appropriately.

-This node subscribes to:
-* `unitree_ros2/LowState`: To get joint configuration and **foot_force** to determine if the foot is in contact with the ground or not.

-It the publishes on:
-*`/odometry/feet_pos`: For the inekf node to consume.

 ---
 ### go2_mocap.launch.py
 Connects to a Qualisys Motion Capture and converts the data recevied in the expected output format of an odometry node of our Go2 stack.
 This allows to have a "perfect" odometry node that contains the ground truth data.